SPL-BGU/PEM-BiHS/README.md

 This means that you might encounter issues with it.
 If you encounter any issue, find a bug, or need help, feel free to open an issue or contact Lior (the maintainer).

 ## Citation and Code Attribution
-The new code for the journal paper can be found in [src/apps/embhs](https://github.com/SPL-BGU/PEM-BiHS/tree/main/src/apps/embhs).<br/>
+The new code for the paper can be found in [src/apps/embhs](https://github.com/SPL-BGU/PEM-BiHS/tree/main/src/apps/embhs).<br/>
 As said before, all of these rely on HOG2 which can be found [here](https://github.com/nathansttt/hog2).